-The majority of non-traditionally constructed houses and buildings where built with little regard to thermal performance.
+The majority of non-traditional built properties were built with little regard to thermal performance.
 With the most significant heat loss being through the walls the need for an external wall insulation system is obvious.
-The Structrual EWI system provides the solution when the substrate is defective or not in a condition to provide the anchorage for a directly bonded EWI system.

 Structherm Structural External Wall Insulation – Our Panel